ONE ENEMY OF THE FINE PRINT”

 GO-TO-LAWYER for Insurance Law in the State of Texas.

 Texas Legislative Reference Library established the Longley-Maxwell Deceptive Trade

 was selected to receive the State Bar Insurance Sections's

 In 2015, his

 law practice continues at the same location

-as it has for the past twenty-nine years - just
+as it has for the past thirty years - just

 a few blocks from the pink granite Texas State Capitol Building.